Measurement of magnetic cavitation driven by heat flow in a plasma

-In general, Nernst advection is the dominant means of magnetic field transport wherever the speed of the heat flow is faster than both the bulk motion and the rate of magnetic dissipation, and any models of magnetised plasmas which neglect the Nernst effect will fail during fast heating processes \cite{willingale2010,li2013}.
+In general, Nernst advection is the dominant means of magnetic field transport wherever the speed of the heat flow is faster than both the bulk motion and the rate of magnetic dissipation; previous experiments which measured the Biermann battery in laser-solid interactions have shown that models of magnetised plasmas which neglect the Nernst effect fail during fast heating processes \cite{willingale2010, li2013, lancia2014, gao2015, tubman2021}.
 Furthermore, because heat flow depends on higher order moments of the velocity distribution, a Maxwellian approximation for heat flow is less accurate than for plasma density or current.
-As temperature gradients become steeper, MHD models for Nernst advection will fail.
+As temperature gradients become steeper, even extended XMHD models for Nernst advection will fail.
 Under these non-local conditions, when the electron mean free path is no longer small compared to the length scale of the temperature gradient, neither the heat flow nor the Nernst velocity are proportional to the local electron temperature gradient.
-While the effect of non-locality and magnetic fields upon the temperature profile has been explored in experiments \cite{gregori2004, froula2007,henchen2018}, non-local changes to the magnetic field have so far only been explored in kinetic simulations using Vlasov-Fokker-Planck (VFP) codes, which include the Nernst effect implicitly \cite{ridgers2008, joglekar2016}.
-Nernst advection therefore make an excellent laboratory to measure kinetic effects, where changes to the heat dynamics will directly affect the magnetic field.
+While the effect of non-locality and magnetic fields upon the temperature profile has been explored before \cite{gregori2004, froula2007,henchen2018}, non-local changes to the magnetic field have so far only been studied in kinetic simulations using Vlasov-Fokker-Planck (VFP) codes, which include the Nernst effect implicitly \cite{ridgers2008, joglekar2016}.
+Nernst advection therefore makes an excellent laboratory to measure kinetic effects, where changes to the heat dynamics directly affect the magnetic field.

+We describe a laser-plasma experiment to measure the effect of heat flow on an applied magnetic field.
+Using laser-driven proton radiography \cite{borghesi2006} of an applied magnetic field, we demonstrate that Nernst advection dominates changes to the magnetic field in underdense plasmas on nanosecond timescales.
+Unlike previous experiments, we isolate Nernst advection and show that the magnetic field dynamics are decoupled from motion of the plasma.